 Over the years we have received our fair share of emails from patients seeking treatment for their TMJ.
 In many of these emails, the sender will describe to us osteoarthritis of the jaw that came as a result of a traumatic injury such as a jaw dislocation during a hockey game or a dislocation or a fractured jaw from an accident.
 Some will write that their TMJ problems developed when they had some wisdom teeth removed.
 Others will suggest that TMJ came upon them slowly as a degenerative joint disease.
 This article will focus on the later, the connection of degenerative TMJ and degenerative cervical disc disease.

-TMJ can develop from a combination of slow moving inter-related factors, sometimes starting with poor head posture that contributes to the stretching and weakening of the cervical neck ligaments and lateral TMJ ligaments.
-As a result of these degenerative changes, the lower jaw slips forward, aggravating the situation further.
-Like the people above who had an acute event, people who develop TMJ overtime can also experience loud popping or clicking of bones rubbing together in the loosened joint, accompanied by pain and stiffness as the muscles tighten, trying to compensate for the instigating laxity.
+TMJ can develop from a combination of slow moving inter-related factors, sometimes starting with poor head posture that contributes to the stretching and weakening of the cervical spine ligaments and lateral TMJ ligaments.
+As a result of these degenerative changes, the lower jaw slips forward and creates a worsening of the patient’s problems.
+Like the people I described above, who had an acute event that began their TMJ problems, people who develop TMJ over time can also experience loud popping or the clicking of bones rubbing together in the loosened joint, accompanied by pain and stiffness as the muscles tighten, trying to compensate for the instigating laxity.

 When TMJ makes neck pain worse, when neck pain makes TMJ worse